nishantpoorswani/15618-final-project/README.md

 ## SUMMARY:

-We are going to implement an event-driven multi-core cache simulator.
-This simulator will support different snooping based cache coherence schemes.
-It will analyze memory accesses at run time and report various cache performance metrics.
-This simulator based tool will also provide cache performance optimization recommendations to the user to improve memory performance.
+We have implemented an execution-driven multi-core cache simulator with fast forward capabilities.
+This simulator supports different snooping based cache coherence schemes.
+It analyzes memory accesses at run time and reports various cache performance metrics.
+It has added features to visualize function specific cache statistics, comparison of snooping based protocols for a given program and coherence traffic.

 ## BACKGROUND:

 This project is an inspiration from Introduction to Computer Systems (15-213) Cache lab which is a trace-driven cache simulator for a uniprocessor.
-Our idea is to build an event-driven cache simulator that supports multi-core processor.
+Our idea is to build an event-driven cache simulator that supports multi-core processors.
 Caches play a vital role in determining the performance of parallel programs on a multi-core processor.
-One of the major challenges that multi-core processors face is the coherency problem.
+One of the major challenges that multi-core processors face is the coherence problem.
 Cache is coherent when all the loads and stores to a given memory location behave correctly.
 There are two main methods to ensure cache coherence: a) snooping based cache coherence schemes b) directory based cache coherence schemes.

-Snooping based cache coherence scheme work based on the idea that coherence-related activity is broadcast to all processors in the system.
+Snooping based cache coherence schemes work based on the idea that coherence-related activity is broadcast to all processors in the system.
 Cache controllers snoop on the bus to monitor memory operations, and react accordingly, to maintain cache coherence.
 There are a few snooping based cache coherence schemes like MI(VI), MSI, MESI and MOESI.

 ### MI:

 ![image](https://user-images.githubusercontent.com/80713159/159839944-505bf792-c69b-4556-ac90-35a748906504.png)

-### MSI
+### MSI:

 ![tempsnip](https://user-images.githubusercontent.com/80713159/159840351-fe896d5c-6f04-4c65-b93e-15dc999fee7e.png)

-### MESI
+### MESI:

 ![tempsnip1](https://user-images.githubusercontent.com/80713159/159840596-00ec5f54-2cdf-4fae-b2b4-d2395418cc56.png)

 ## CHALLENGE:

-1) Understand Pin tool to generate memory events in order and to indicate when the deired funcitons are called
+1) Understand Pin tool to generate memory events in order and to indicate when the desired functions are called
 2) Designing an event-driven cache simulator
-3) Veifying the correctness of implemented snooping based cache coherency schemes
+3) Verifying the correctness of implemented snooping based cache coherence schemes

 ## RESOURCES: